engr101staff/engr101matlab/README.md

 # ENGR 101 Runestone

-This repository contains the runestone "book" with ENGR 101 lectures and exercises.
+This repository contains the Runestone book used for the University of Michigan's ENGR 101 class.
+It was first developed in 2020 by James Juett and Laura Alford, with additional development by Laura Burdick.
+This textbook continues to be used in the ENGR 101 class and is updated regularly to keep up with the needs of the class.

+The rest of the README provides documentation for how to contribute to the Runestone book.

 ## Getting started